Lassejep/jmux/README.md

 - h, l, left, right: Switches between the two menus
 - q, Esc: Quits the program
 - Enter: switches to the selected session or loads the session if it isn't running
+- o: Creates a new tmux session
+- s: Saves the current tmux session
+- x: Kills the selected tmux session
-- d: Deletes the selected session or kills it if in the running sessions menu
+- d: Deletes the selected saved session
 - r: Renames the selected session
-- s: Saves the current tmux session
-- o: Creates a new tmux session

 ## Dependencies